LaunchAcademy/java-errand-manager/java-errand-manager.md

 1. You need to plan your run and to do so, you've created a `streets.json` to include the distances for the roads on your run.
 Load that into your script as a `HashMap`.

+We want to have different routes we can compare:

-2. You want to calculate how long certain paths are.
-Load Option 1 in as an `ArrayList`.
+2. Load Option 1 in as an `ArrayList`.

 - South Street
 - Forest Street